K Money Mastery Review – The Good & the Bad of KMM 2.0

 Although he basically upsells you to his Full Disclosure membership at the end, what Stefan discusses here is important.

-Stefan preaches not ONLY relying on Amazon to support your Kindle publishing online business and instead involve other pillars to support your self publishing business.
+Stefan preaches not ONLY relying on Amazon to support your Kindle publishing business and instead involve other pillars to support your Kindle publishing business.

-A few of the other recommended pillars are:
+A few of the other recommended pillars for Kindle publishers are:

 - YouTube videos